canonical/mysql-operator/docs/tutorial.md

 juju deploy mysql --channel edge
 ```

 Juju will now fetch Charmed MySQL and begin deploying it to the LXD cloud.
-This process can take several minutes depending on how provisioned (RAM, CPU,etc) your machine is.
+This process can take several minutes depending on how provisioned (RAM, CPU, etc) your machine is.
 You can track the progress by running:
 ```shell
 juju status --watch 1s
 ```